GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Designing

-\item \textbf{Effective communication and active engagement}: In spite of the recent popularity of using visualization to explain ML to beginners~\cite{wang2020cnnexp, smilkov2017tfplayground, olah2017feature}, the educational benefits of visualizations are not guaranteed.
-Studies in which students only viewed visualizations did not show significant learning advantages over conventional learning materials~\cite{hundhausen2002meta, gurka1996testing}.
-Successful educational use of visualizations need to actively engaging students to interact with the visualizations.
-Therefore, \name\ includes animated transitions to enhance engagement and reduce cognitive load when switching between granularity levels and processing new information (\autoref{subsec: engagement}).
-Text annotations and explanations are also provided to guide user interactions.
+\item \textbf{Effective communication and active engagement}: In spite of the recent popularity of using visualization to explain ML to beginners~\cite{wang2020cnnexp, olah2017feature}, the educational benefits of visualizations are not always guaranteed. \qw{Prior studies~\cite{hundhausen2002meta, gurka1996testing} showed that the success of visualizations in education depends on meaningful engagement.
+Passive viewing shows little advantage over conventional materials, whereas interacting with visualizations yield more effective learning outcomes. } \qw{Therefore, the successful educational use of visualizations requires active student engagement. }

 \end{enumerate}